cchristion/mbox2csv/README.md

 ### Key Features:

-- CLI Argument: The script accepts the MBOX file path as a command-line argument, providing flexibility in processing different files.
+- CLI Argument: The script accepts the MBOX file path and an optional output directory as command-line arguments, providing flexibility in processing different files and specifying output locations.
 - Modular Design: The script is structured into functions for better organization and reusability.
 - Error Handling: Basic error handling is included to manage potential issues during file processing.
-- Output: The script generates a CSV file containing the extracted data.
+- Output: The script generates a CSV file containing the extracted data and saves it, along with any extracted attachments, to the specified output directory.

 ## How to Use the Script: